weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 (20) Y Ej = (ED.

 Proof Let A and B be the left and right members of (20).
-If x € A, then x ¢\, E,, hence x ¢ E, for any a, hence x € E{ forevery a, so that x  [ ES.
+If x € A, then x c\, E,, hence x c E, for any a, hence x € E{ forevery a, so that x  [ ES.
 Thus A < B.
 34 PRINCIPLES OF MATHEMATICAL ANALYSIS

 2.23

-Conversely, if x € B, then x € E for every a, hence x ¢ E, for any o, hence x ¢ J, Es, so that x € (UU, E,)*.
+Conversely, if x € B, then x € E for every a, hence x c E, for any o, hence x c J, Es, so that x € (UU, E,)*.
 Thus Bc A.
 It follows that A = B.

 Theorem A set Eis open if and only if its complement is closed.

 Proof First, suppose E€ is closed.
-Choose x € E. Then x ¢ E¢, and x is not a limit point of E°.
+Choose x € E. Then x c Ec, and x is not a limit point of E°.
 Hence there exists a neighborhood N of x such that En N is empty, that is, N c E. Thus X is an interior point of E, and E is open.